bcaillard/jspecify-packageinfo-generator/README.md

 - Automatically creates `package-info.java` files in packages that are missing them
 - Adds `@NullMarked` or `@NullUnmarked` from JSpecify to support null-safety adoption
 - Reduces repetitive manual work when migrating to JSpecify
+- Automatically adds generated directories to Maven source roots so they are compiled

 ## Requirements